 For anything other than a correspondence audit, you should consult a tax professional who can guide you through the process and prepare you for the audit.
 Of course, you can also retain a professional for a correspondence audit as well, but as stated, they are generally more straightforward.
 For field and in-office audits, think of the income tax audit as a trial--you always want someone representing you.
 Get a professional to assist your case.

 Whether you are currently facing an audit, or are eager to ensure that one doesn't happen in the future, a lawyer can help guide you through the labyrinth of the tax code.
 A lawyer will also handle many of the communications with the IRS, which can help eliminate a lot of the stress of an audit.
-Contact a local attorney for a free initial case review to discuss your concerns and lean how they can help.
+Contact a local tax law attorney today and lean how they can help.